Erik Ramanathan: Ambassador to Sweden

 On September 22, 2021, President Joe Biden announced his intent to nominate Ramanathan to be the next United States ambassador to Sweden.
 On October 4, 2021, his nomination was sent to the Senate.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on November 2, 2021.
 On December 15, 2021, his nomination was reported out of committee.
 On December 18, 2021, his nomination was confirmed in the Senate by voice vote.
 He presented his credentials to king Carl XVI Gustaf on January 20, 2022.

-His tenure as ambassador has been focused on the Russo-Ukrainian War, Sweden's application for membership in NATO, and green economic transition.
+His tenure as ambassador was focused on the Russo-Ukrainian War, Sweden's application for membership in NATO, and green economic transition.
 Following Russia's invasion of Ukraine, Ramanathan was involved in U.S. efforts to support Sweden's membership in NATO.
 While ambassador, Ramanathan signed international agreements with Sweden regarding combatting foreign malign disinformation, quantum information science and technology collaboration, space exploration, and advanced energy research and development.

 Personal

 He is married to Ranesh Ramanathan, who leads the capital solutions practice at Akin Gump Strauss Hauer & Feld.
 They met when they were both studying organic chemistry at university.
-He has adopted his partner’s last name.
+He has adopted his partner's last name.
 The Boston-based couple has a daughter, Violet, born in 2005 from surrogacy, who as of 2022 attends a high school in Stockholm.